lllyasviel/Fooocus/readme.md

 | Mac               | M1/M2 MPS                    | Shared                  | Shared                    | Shared                         | about 9x slower than Nvidia RTX 3XXX  |
 | Windows/Linux/Mac | only use CPU                 | 0GB                     | 32GB                      | Required                       | about 17x slower than Nvidia RTX 3XXX |

-&ast; AMD GPU ROCm: The AMD is still working on supporting ROCm on Windows.
+&ast; AMD GPU ROCm (on hold): The AMD is still working on supporting ROCm on Windows.

 *Note that Fooocus is only for extremely high quality image generating.
 We will not support smaller models to reduce the requirement and sacrifice result quality.*